asheesh07/GPT-2/README.md

 # GPT-2 From Scratch — Architecture, Training, and Failure Modes

-A from-scratch PyTorch implementation of GPT-2, based on Radford et al., “Language Models are Unsupervised Multitask Learners”.
+A from-scratch PyTorch implementation of **GPT-2**, based on
+*Radford et al., “Language Models are Unsupervised Multitask Learners”*.

-This project was built to understand transformer internals and training failure modes under real compute constraints, not to chase fluent text generation or benchmark results.
+This project was built to **understand transformer internals and training failure modes under real compute constraints**, not to chase fluent text generation or benchmark results.

+---

-Why This Project Exists
+## Why This Project Exists

 Most modern LLM workflows hide the transformer core behind high-level libraries.
 While practical, this obscures critical behaviors such as:

-why loss curves can be misleading
+- why loss curves can be misleading

-how causal masking enables autoregression
+- how causal masking enables autoregression

-why attention heads contribute unevenly
+- why attention heads contribute unevenly

-how repetition and memorization emerge during training
+- how repetition and memorization emerge during training

-I built GPT-2 from scratch to remove these abstractions and observe these behaviors directly.
+I built GPT-2 **from scratch** to remove these abstractions and observe these behaviors directly.

+---

-Model Architecture
+## Model Architecture

-This implementation follows the GPT-2 design closely:
+This implementation closely follows the GPT-2 design:

-Decoder-only transformer
+- Decoder-only transformer

-Multi-head causal self-attention

-Learned positional embeddings
+- Multi-head **causal self-attention**
+- **Learned positional embeddings**

-Pre-LayerNorm residual blocks
+- Pre-LayerNorm residual blocks

-Feed-forward MLP with GELU
+- Feed-forward MLP with GELU

-Autoregressive next-token prediction objective
+- Autoregressive next-token prediction objective

-Architecture Flow
+### Architecture Flow

 Input Tokens
   → Token Embedding + Positional Embedding
   → [Transformer Block × N]